 It is hard when you don’t know what it is you should be searching for or what something is even called.

-Spend some time digging through the Cricut Guidebook and practicing a few small projects on your Cricut and you will start to pick up the terminology.
+Spend some time digging through the Cricut tips in the book and practicing a few small projects on your Cricut and you will start to pick up the terminology.

 Right now you don’t know, what you don’t know.
 It’s hard to figure out what question to ask YouTube or Google if you’re not exactly sure what you’re even looking for.